 Scaling the Rack

 You can define both the type and count of instances being run in your Rack.

 $ convox rack scale --type=m4.xlarge --count=3 Name demo Status updating Version 20160409181028 Count 3 Type m4.xlarge

 The minimum instance count for a Rack is 3.
 See the PR for details.

 Your Rack can scale its own instance count based on the needs of the containers it provisions.
-To use this command, set the
+Autoscaling is enabled by default.
+To disable it, set the

 To monitor for autoscaling events, use

 Every minute, your Rack runs an autoscale calculation to determine how many instances you need in your cluster.
 This calculation involves ports, memory, and CPU required by your services.
 When appropriate, autoscale will update your Rack instance count via a CloudFormation stack update.
 Autoscale will not change your instance type.